 Graduates of the Advanced Postgraduate Diploma programme are typically employed as freelance musicians in bands, or as soloists, or in connection with theatrical, television or film productions.
 Some work as composers, songwriters and producers in their own projects, or those of other artists.
 Many graduate musicians also teach in music schools, folk high schools, continuation schools or day schools, or as private music teachers.
 Finally, some graduates establish their own businesses, for example in the fields of learning, computer games, sound design, film scores, etc.

-Below, please find a list of teaching staff on the programme in the fall semester 2018, permanent academic staff as well as contract teachers.
+Below you will find the list of teaching staff on the programme in the current study year, permanent academic staff as well as contract teachers.

 RMC prioritizes diversity in terms of genre and fields of expertise when the entire group of teachers is composed.